 A particularly noteworthy conclusion of the analysis, however, focused on something else the healthiest banks shared: higher expense ratios.
 This might seem counterintuitive, but one possible implication of a higher expense ratio may simply be that a bank is spending wisely on quality employees and systems—that’s why they achieved higher safety and soundness ratings.
 Runaway spending, of course, is probably not a recipe for success.

 The preliminary results of this analysis into what has made regional banks successful since 2008 are, of course, just that—preliminary.
 Other explanations will be explored, other avenues considered.
 For now, the point is that the Cleveland Fed knows what success looks like; why and how requires more analysis.

 The Federal Reserve’s work when it comes to fully understanding regional banks’ role in financial stability is, for all intents and purposes, still in an exploratory stage.
-Much progress has been made, however, to ensure that financial institutions—regardless of their size—have sufficient capital to absorb losses and support operations during adverse economic conditions, a key component in support of financial stability.
+Much progress has been made; however, to ensure that financial institutions—regardless of their size—have sufficient capital to absorb losses and support operations during times of adverse economic conditions, a key component in support of financial stability.

 The CCAR is an annual exercise by the Federal Reserve to ensure that institutions have robust, forward-looking capital planning processes that account for their unique risks and sufficient capital to continue operations throughout times of economic and financial stress.

 By comparison, regional banks will be conducting their own reviews annually and reporting the results to their regulator, with the first cycle to begin March 31.
 These company-run reviews are less burdensome and less complex than the Federal Reserve—run reviews.
 That reflects the spirit of the Cleveland Federal Reserve’s tailored approach—different tiers mean different expectations.
 This helps level the competitive playing field both between and within classes of banks while ensuring all companies have sufficient capital to weather an economic storm.